biaslab/ForneyLab.jl/docs/src/user-guide.md

 @RV y ~ GaussianMeanVariance(x, 1.0)
 placeholder(y, :y)
-eval(Meta.parse(sumProductAlgorithm(x))) # generate, parse and evaluate the algorithm
+eval(Meta.parse(sumProductAlgorithm(x))) # generate, parse and evaluate the algorithm nothing # hide
 ```
 In order to execute this algorithm we first have to specify a prior for `x`.
 This is done by choosing some initial values for the hyperparameters `m` and `v`.
-The algorithm expects 1) the observation and 2) the current bielef about `x`, i.e. the prior.
-We pass this information as elements of a `data` dictionary where the keys correspond to the `id`s that we defined for their corresponding placeholders.
-The algorithm performs inference and returns the results inside a different dictionary that we call `marginals`.
-In the next iteration, we repeat this process by feeding the algorithm with the next observation in the sequence and the posterior distribution for `x` that we obtained in the previous processing step.
+In each processing step, the algorithm expects an observation and the current belief about `x`, i.e. the prior.
+We pass this information as elements of a `data` dictionary where the keys are the `id`s of their corresponding placeholders.
+The algorithm performs inference and returns the results inside a different dictionary (which we call `marginals` in the following script).
+In the next iteration, we repeat this process by feeding the algorithm with the next observation in the sequence and the posterior distribution of `x` that we obtained in the previous processing step.
 In other words, the current posterior becomes the prior for the next processing step.
-We will generate a synthetic dataset by sampling observations from a Gaussian distribution that has a mean of 5.
+Let's illustrate this using an example where we will first generate a synthetic dataset by sampling observations from a Gaussian distribution that has a mean of 5.
 ```@example 1
 using Plots, LaTeXStrings; theme(:default) ;
 pyplot(fillalpha=0.3, leg=false, xlabel=L"x", ylabel=L"p(x|D)", yticks=nothing)